 RÓMULO CELDRÁN, creating a new sense of tangible reality

 It was love at first sight.
-Oversized, hyper-realistic, delicacy and sensitivity are some of the words that describe the creative universe of visual artist Rómulo Celdrán, who finds beauty in household things and turns them into art.
+Oversized, hyper-realistic, delicate and sensitive are some of the words that describe the creative universe of visual artist Rómulo Celdrán, who finds beauty in household things and turns them into art.
 Quotidian objects inspire him “for different reasons, can be either aesthetic (or anti-aesthetic), plastic, functional or even emotional” in his own words.
-How reality is perceived is inherent to the human nature.
-With his visual discourse of oversized everyday things and, working in both two- and three-dimensions, Rómulo Celdrán puts in focus fragments of reality and promotes critical thinking about the perception of quotidian items we have.
-“I believe that all thought, including artistic thought, is based on what we take to be real”, Celdrán said.
+How reality is perceived is inherent to human nature.
+With his visual discourse of oversized everyday things and, working in both two and three-dimensions, Rómulo Celdrán puts in focus fragments of reality and provokes thought about the perception of the quotidian items we own.
+“I believe that all thought, including artistic thought, is based on what we take to be real” Celdrán said.

 Two series caught my attention: Zoom and Macro.
-While Zoom is a set of acrylic and pencil monochromatic and hyper-realistic drawings of reality bites as light bulbs, orange slices and pencil, Macro is a series of atemporal sculptures made of polychromed polyurethane, aluminum, felt and epoxy which helps create a new sense of tangible reality.
+While Zoom is a set of acrylic and pencil monochromatic and hyper-realistic drawings of reality bites as light bulbs, orange slices and pencil, Macro is a series of atemporal sculptures made of polychromed polyurethane, aluminium, felt and epoxy which helps create a new sense of our physical world.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What do you most like and dislike about the period we live in?